fpjnijweide/sqills-room-booking/README.md

 Make sure to include the appropriate postgresql .jar file that was provided on canvas for the JDBC driver if you want to compile the code

 We use SASS / SCSS and bootstrap for styling.
 Please look at documents/UsingSass.md to see how to compile this to CSS.

+Database credentials on castle.ewi.utwente.n/phppgadmin:

+username: di125
+password: E9+gNMnM

+We did not deploy the database on the deployment environment, because it did not work for us